DK-Hostmaster/rdap-service-specification/README.md

 <a name="localization"></a>
 ## Localization

-In general the service is not localized and all information is provided in English, address data however represented in a format suitable for use in the DK Hostmaster registry, meaning addresses in Denmark are represented in the local format and addresses based outside Denmark in the international representation if available.
+In general the service is not localized and all information is provided in English.
+Address data however represented in the format suitable for use in the DK Hostmaster registry, meaning addresses in Denmark are represented in the local format and addresses based outside Denmark in the international representation if available.

 For more information on this please refer to the section on contact creation in the [EPP service specification](https://github.com/DK-Hostmaster/epp-service-specification#create-contact).

-<a name="media-type--format"></a>
+<a name="media-types--format"></a>
-## Media-type / Format
+## Media types / Format

-The service supports the following media-types:
+The service supports the following media types:

 - `application/json` for JSON
 - `application/rdap+json` also for JSON

+Not using any of these media-types, results in the HTTP error code `415`, "Unsupported media type".

 <a name="encoding"></a>
 ## Encoding